hkvb/traefik/README.md

 ## hkvb/traefik

-It implements service, package, application and solution.
+It implements the stack and a simple module and solution.

 ## Version